harsh183/gentle_kotlin/_posts/2019-12-27-variables-basic-math.md

 fourthExample = 9
 ```

 In the first line, we made a variable (denoted as 'var'), gave it the name 'firstExample', and stored the value 1 in it.
 Its type is also declared as an Int, or integer, meaning that it can be any positive or negative whole number, as well as 0.
 So variables have a type, a name, and (usually) a value.
+We will explain why the names are the way they are later in this post.

 In the second line, we initialized a variable 'secondExample' with value 6; even though the type wasn't explicitly declared, the Kotlin compiler implicitly identifies 'secondExample' as an Int.
 It isn't required to declare the type of a variable.